Life after Flash: What's Next for Display Advertising?

 Ad Production Revolution

-The “forced” end of Flash is giving display advertisers the unique opportunity to revolutionise the area.
-Instead of just looking for a new centralised platform and standard ad format, advertisers can now take an entirely fresh look to display ads.
+The "forced" end of Flash is giving display advertisers the unique opportunity to revolutionize the area.
+Instead of just looking for a new centralized platform and standard ad format, advertisers can now take an entirely fresh look to display ads.
 No longer should advertisers accept that they need to build ads manually, or that creating a banner campaign should take 40 hours or more.
 Advertisers should demand more.
 They should demand that campaigns are easy to build and update, that campaigns are flexible and scalable.

 Better Display Ads

 One thing we can expect to see the death of Flash is better banner advertisements.
 As ad production becomes more efficient and advanced, we can expect to see better display ads (in performance and design) on our screens.

 Advancements in technology now make it possible to build interactive rich media HTML5 ads, ads with video and animations.
 Such developments will mean that designers can start to think outside the box, powered by data collected from other campaigns to build never-seen-before ads!